How to Get Out of Debt: A Step-by-Step Guide for 2023

 Step 4: Create a Monthly Budget

-Want to know how much you can put towards debt each month?
+Want to know how much you can put toward debt each month?
 You’re going to need a budget.

 A reasonable budget helps you understand where your money is going.
 It alerts you to where cash is leaking out to things that don’t really matter to you.
-And it clues you in on how much you can afford for the things you do want.
+And it clues you in on how much you can afford to spend on the things you do want.

 By building a budget thoughtfully and allowing yourself some flexibility, you can reduce money stress by knowing there is always money in the bank for the things you need.